postlund/hass-atv-beta/README.md

 If the RAOP protocol is properly set up during pairing *and* if a file with supported file type is provided when calling the `play_media` service, then the integration will now stream that file to the device, which is great.
-However, no media controls works in this case.
-So, you cannot stop, pause or in any way abort something being streamed.
+However, no media controls except for stop works in this case.
 This is a limitation in pyatv: those features are not supported *yet*.

 **Please do not open issues regarding this!**